 Understanding Worker Benefits

 When employers report compensation on a W-2, it means withholding Social Security and income taxes.
 However, employers also match the employees’ share of the taxes.
-For 2015, the combined tax rate for Social Security and Medicare is 7.65 percent.
-Self-employed workers receiving a 1099-MISC at the end of the calendar year will have to pay the same taxes at 15.30 percent tax rate.

 Independent contractors receive more compensation upfront because withholding taxes are not applied.
 However, independent contractors may be required to make quarterly estimated payments of withholding taxes or risk facing penalties when they file their taxes.